 2. Tropical Storms and Hurricanes

-Two of the worst hurricanes to make hit Florida directly are Hurricane Andrew in 1992 and Hurricane Michael in 2018, both of which were Category 5 hurricanes at the time of landfall.
+Two of the worst hurricanes to hit Florida directly were Hurricane Andrew in 1992 and Hurricane Michael in 2018, both of which were Category 5 hurricanes at the time of landfall.

 3. Severe Storms